MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-bounds-check-widget.rst

 Testing
 -------
-The check can be easily validated by putting the widget in a canvas and setting its boundaries manually (a little shorter than the text width):
+The check can be validated by putting the widget in a canvas and setting its boundaries manually (a little shorter than the text width):

 .. code-block:: java